kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 ## Kakarot, the EVM proving engine built in Cairo

-Kakarot is a provable EVM built in [Cairo](https://www.cairo-lang.org/), the ZK domain specific language (DSL) that powers [Starknet](https://starkware.co/starknet/) and all the StarknetOS chains (also called CairoVM chains, or Starknet appchains).
+Kakarot is a provable EVM built on the
+[Cairo ZK-VM](https://www.cairo-lang.org/), Starkware's turing complete and efficient ZK-VM.

 ![Kakarot use cases](../../static/diagrams/kakarot_applications.png)